 The return of volatility in the first quarter of 2018 is a prime example of how short-term volatility can result in a rebalancing opportunity.
 During the first several weeks of January, the equity market advanced sharply, producing a quarter-to-date S&P 500® Index return of 7.5% through January 26.
 The index subsequently retreated over 10% lower the following couple of weeks.
 The balance of the quarter saw several other sharp market advances and pullbacks while finishing modestly down by 0.8%.
 While the equity market was relatively flat for the quarter, rebalancing through an overlay strategy allowed institutional investors to capture incremental return that may not have been possible with a less responsive, traditional procedure.

 Large spikes and deep declines in rapid succession can be uncomfortable, but they don’t have to be damaging.
 With the right system in place, you can harvest returns from the tumult—and turn volatility into opportunity.

-Our Policy Implementation Overlay Service solution is a comprehensive custom overlay that seeks to achieve an investor’s policy objectives related to exposure management and cash securitization while helping minimize transaction costs.
+Our Overlay Solutions are a collection of comprehensive custom overlay that seeks to achieve an investor’s policy objectives related to exposure management and cash securitization while helping minimize transaction costs.
 It includes a rebalancing of fund exposures in an efficient and cost-effective manner back to the desired allocation.

 Closed-end Funds in Crisis?
 A Decade in Review